Elderly Couple From Arizona Found Dead Under Snow, Their Car Abandoned

 — WeatherNation (@WeatherNation) November 30, 2019

 While the investigation into the couple’s demise has only just begun, Mr. Haas has an idea of what he thinks might have happened.
 He said that the elderly couple likely encountered vehicle problems when the area was hit with a foot of snow.
-They then possibly tried to walk by foot to their neighbors home for help but didn’t make it.
+They then possibly tried to walk by foot to their neighbor’s home for help but didn’t make it.

 “My house was the only light they could see.
 They tried to make it to our house and made it within 100 yards,” Mr. Haas said.